 This is easily understood, that none dare go beyond his faith, that the sense of our weakness would make us seek the grace of Jesus by faith, while distrusting ourselves.
 But to establish

-| Page 59.
+¦ Page 59.

-| Page 101.
+¦ Page 101.

-| Page 101.
+¦ Page 101.

 {170}

-a system, and to settle one&#8217;s walk,| so as to be as little put to the test as possible, is to avow, in a manner rather astounding, the intention of not following Christ closely.
+a system, and to settle one's walk,¦ so as to be as little put to the test as possible, is to avow, in a manner rather astounding, the intention of not following Christ closely.
 It is a path which the flesh will easily find out.

 Yet I doubt that a person could find his own blessing there, and specially if he were a Christian, which I do not doubt Mr. M. is.